f5devcentral/F5-SE-Outcome-Based-Learning/docs/use-cases/f5-nginx-kubernetes-traffic-management/step02.rst

   Virtual Private Cloud (VPC) provides networking functionality to Compute Engine virtual machine (VM) instances, Google Kubernetes Engine (GKE) clusters, and the App Engine flexible environment.
 VPC provides networking for your cloud-based resources and services that is global, scalable, and flexible.

   Source: https://cloud.google.com/vpc/docs/overview

-**Objective**: Create an environment where a managed kubernetes can be deployed

 **Why**: Access to a cloud doesnt mean created resources.
 After access is provided consumers need to create or subscribe to services.
 Clouds call these different things, usally a VPC or Resource Group.